kowusuasante/Bank-Data-Insights-and-Analysis/README.md

 ## Bank Data Insights and Analysis

 #### Project Description
 This SQL project utilizes a comprehensive dataset to analyze a bank's customers, loans, and financial activities.
-It covers customer distribution, bankruptcy rates, loan sector distribution, agreement purposes, and financial adjustments.
+It covers customer distribution, bankruptcy rates, loan sector distributions, agreement purposes, and financial adjustments.
 Leveraging Power BI, it generates actionable insights for data quality enhancement, risk management, and strategic decision-making, facilitating the bank's growth and stability.

 Key features of the project include:
 - Detailed analysis of customer demographics and distributions.